lelaut/snaplu.cc/README.md

 ## Development

-To run this project in developer mode you'll need to follow the steps bellow.
+To run this project in developer mode you'll need to follow the steps below.

 ### Install